 Dr. Bruno da Costa is a clinical epidemiologist and biostatistician.
 In 2017, he established his research program on comparative treatment effectiveness as a scientist at St. Michael’s Hospital and an associate professor at the University of Toronto.
-The Arthritis Society proudly supported Dr. da Costa in these early days of his career with a Young Investigator Operating Grant.
-Dr. Pavlos Bobos is a postdoctoral fellow supported by an Arthritis Society Training Award.
+Arthritis Society Canada proudly supported Dr. da Costa in these early days of his career with a Young Investigator Operating Grant.
+Dr. Pavlos Bobos is a postdoctoral fellow supported by an Arthritis Society Canada Training Award.

 “We found that even maximum recommended daily doses of opioids do not have a relevant effect on osteoarthritis pain.
 It was also interesting to see that lower doses of the topical NSAID diclofenac (like Voltaren) have a similar beneficial effect to the most effective oral NSAIDs in knee osteoarthritis, but would be safer than pills for patients with gastrointestinal or cardiovascular conditions, or those who are frail.”

 — Dr. Bruno da Costa, St. Michael’s Hospital